JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      Architecture recommendations and tips for optimal architecture with Compose.
-Testing.
+                      When using Compose, we need to integrate it with our existing architecture.
+Go over architecture recommendations and tips for optimal architecture with Compose.
+Also testing, of course.
 In this stage we extract our UI state into AAC ViewModels and make it support configuration changes and process death.
-We showcase a bit of data layer maybe.
+We will refactor our project to build an optimal architecture.
                     </p>
                 </figure>
               </li>